pitosalas/course/README.md

 	* guard -i _(which will watch for file changes and recompile as needed)
 	* nanoc purge --yes _(which will reset the output directory for a full regen)

+# Known Issues

+* Biggest one: this is a work in progress.
+The paint is wet, everywhere.
+I am changing it every day.
+But it is usable if you are somewhat enterprising.

 * I have noticed that sometimes I see old pages, and nanoc purge --yes doesn't _seem_ to clean up everything.
 You may try clearing your browser cache or any other witchcraft you can think of the get rid of the old page.

 # How to use for your own, new course